ibm-cloud-docs/schematics/bastion-host.md

 ## Deploying VPC by using bastion host
 {: #deploying-in-bastion-host}

 To use {{site.data.keyword.bpshort}} actions, the bastion host must be deployed on the user’s private cloud network in a VPC and configure to allow Schematics access to the target VSIs.
-To secure and protect the connection the `VPC Security Groups` and `Network ACLs` are configured to allow {{site.data.keyword.bplong_notm}} access to the bastion host and VSIs, all other IP traffic accesses are denied.
+To secure and protect the connection the `VPC Security Groups` and `Network ACLs` are configured.
+This configuration allows  access to the bastion host and VSIs in the {{site.data.keyword.bpshort}}.
+All other IP traffic that are not configured receives access denied.

 The user of {{site.data.keyword.bpshort}} actions is responsible for the network configuration to avoid unintended access to use VSIs.
 {: note}